How to Make Extra Money for Your Homeschool Family

 - List the details of each item; size, condition, and brand.

-Sell Your Family’s Used Curriculum
+Sell Your Homeschool Family’s Used Curriculum for Extra Money

 Now hear me out on this.
 I know many of you save everything, but I am leaning toward a more minimalistic approach to simplify my life.
 If I know that I won’t use it again, I sell it.
 I used to save curriculum and homeschool resources with the mentality that “you never know when I might need this.”
 And the truth is 99% of the time it would never get used again.
 Not to mention that all these items that I was hanging onto began to overwhelm my current curriculum, supplies, and resources so I couldn’t find what I wanted when I needed it.
 It is worth more money if I sell it than letting it collect dust in my closets.
 Check out my system for cleaning out your homeschool space.